Updated: November 15, 2020

 - The state’s annual contribution is not reduced each year by the amount of debt service needed to pay off the bonds sold over the course of the last decade to finance the state’s annual contribution.

 - Obligations are amortized over a 30-year period.

 - The annual cost of pensions to the state is based on what is needed to fund pensions now.

-2. Illinois must enact funding guarantees for the pension systems into law.
+Illinois law does not include a statutory funding guarantee for TRS.
 A statutory funding guarantee ensures that all future state government contributions are made in full when they are due.
 Most other states operate with these guarantees and in Illinois, the Illinois Municipal Retirement Fund benefits from this type of mandated payment.

-3. The financial inequities of the Tier II funding and benefit structure must be fixed.
-Current law requires Tier II members to pay 9 percent of salary.
-That contribution fully funds Tier II benefits and subsidizes Tier I benefits.
-The Tier II contribution is 50 percent higher than the Tier II benefit’s value, which is 7 percent of their pay.
-In 20 years, when Tier II members are a majority in TRS, the subsidies they pay may cause a reduction in the state’s annual contribution.
+The financial inequities of the Tier II funding and benefit structure.
+Current law requires Tier 2 members to pay 9 percent of salary.
+That contribution fully funds Tier 2 benefits and subsidizes Tier 1 benefits.
+The Tier 2 contribution is 50 percent higher than the Tier 2 benefit’s value, which is 7 percent of their pay.
+In 20 years, when Tier 2 members are a majority in TRS, the subsidies they pay may cause a reduction in the state’s annual contribution.
 Eventually, the state will not owe any annual contribution to TRS because the members will be paying the entire cost.
-This is fundamentally unfair to Tier II members.
+This is fundamentally unfair to Tier 2 members.

-5. Any solution must adhere to the Illinois Constitution’s Pension Protection Clause.
+Any solution to the state’s pension funding problem must adhere to the Illinois Constitution’s Pension Protection Clause.
 Article XIII, Section 5 of the Illinois Constitution reads: